kgateway-dev/kgateway.io/content/docs/setup/default.md

 The GatewayClass is a {{< reuse "docs/snippets/k8s-gateway-api-name.md" >}}-native resource that defines the controller that spins up and configures gateway proxies in your environment.

-When you install {{< reuse "docs/snippets/product-name.md" >}}, a GatewayClass resource is automatically created with the following configuration.
+When you install {{< reuse "docs/snippets/product-name.md" >}}, a default GatewayClass resource is automatically created with the following configuration.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1